 They say that money cannot buy happiness, but a couple of millions of dollars doesn’t hurt, especially when it comes to helping you get the things you want in life.
 It can pay off those pesky credit card bills and that ever-looming mortgage and student loan debt.
 Why it can even be used to take care of your family and friends if you wanted it to; but can it help you be lucky with love?

 Back in 1996, there was a story of a woman in California who wanted to divorce her husband after she won $1.3 million.

 Denise Rossi had been married to her husband, Thomas, for 25 years.
 During those 25 years, Thomas says the couple never had reason to suspect a divorce was in the air.
-The couple never needed to seek a marriage counselling, both parties were faithful, and they were so close, apparently they shared a toothbrush (… ew)!
+The couple never needed to seek a marriage counseling, both parties were faithful, and they were so close, apparently, they shared a toothbrush (… ew)!
 So you could imagine Thomas’ surprise when Denise demanded a divorce—pronto.

 A mere 11 days before Denise surprised her soon-to-be ex-husband with the divorce demands, she won $1.3 million in the California lottery.
-She told no one in the divorce case of her winnings and eventually the lies caught up to her.
+She told no one in the divorce case of her winnings and eventually, the lies caught up to her.